mminer/mminer.github.com/_posts/2016-12-21-hexahedral.md

     <a href="https://matthewminer.com/hexahedral/">Play Hexahedral</a>
 </iframe>

-To keep the scope manageable while flying solo I self-imposed some limitations:
+To keep the scope manageable while flying solo I self-imposed limitations:

 1. Graphics no fancier than primitive shapes.
 2. Use tech I'm already familiar with.
 Hold the Haskell.
 3. Core mechanics complete by Friday night.
 Sunday reserved for polish and additional levels.
 4. No skimping on nutrition and sleep.
 Game jams should be fun.

-At the same time I wanted an end result that I could demo without embarrassment or a "this was made in a weekend, be gentle, I'm only a tiny speck of dust in a vast universe" disclaimer.
+At the same time I wanted an end result that I could demo without embarrassment or a "this was made in a weekend, be gentle, I'm a tiny speck of dust in a vast universe" disclaimer.
 To that end I established four goals before starting.

 ## Quick Load